zaront/tensorflow-assetstore/README.md

-# making it easier to find asset
+# Making it easier to find assets
 demonstrating some possibilities using DNN and the asset store

 ## Idea 1: categorize an asset by an image